Semi-supervised inference using unlabeled summary statistics: Correcting selection bias under covariate-dependent labeling

-Assumption \ref{assumption mar} essentially requires the measurement of all factors that jointly influence the outcome \(Y\) and the group assignment indicator \(\Gamma\), commonly referred to as ``no unmeasured confounding" or ``ignorability" in the causal inference and missing data literature \citep{rubin1976inference, heitjan1996distinguishing, imai2015robust, rosenbaum1983central}.
-Under this MAR condition, we allow for potential dependence between \(\Gamma\) and \((X, Y)\).
-Thus, unlike in Section \ref{sec: mcar}, the propensity score function \(\gamma_n(X)\) is no longer a constant.
-Departing from the standard missing data literature, which typically enforces a positivity condition \(\gamma_n(X) > c\) almost surely with a constant \(c > 0\), we adopt a ``decaying missing at random" framework proposed by \cite{zhang2023semi,zhang2023double}.
-Here, we only require \(\gamma_n(X) > 0\) and allow for \(\gamma_n = \P(\Gamma = 1) = \E[\gamma_n(X)] \to 0\) as \(n \to \infty\), thereby accommodating settings where the external data size vastly exceeds that of the primary data.
+Assumption~\ref{assumption mar} essentially requires the measurement of all factors that jointly influence the outcome \(Y\) and the labeling indicator \(\Gamma\), commonly referred to as ``no unmeasured confounding'' or ``ignorability'' in the causal inference and missing data literature \citep{rubin1976inference, rosenbaum1983central, imai2015robust}.
+Under this condition, we allow for potential dependence between \(\Gamma\) and \((X, Y)\).
+Thus, unlike in Section~\ref{sec: mcar}, the propensity score function \(\gamma_n(X)\) is no longer a constant.
+Departing from the standard missing data literature, which typically enforces a positivity condition \(\gamma_n(X) > c\) almost surely with a constant \(c > 0\), we adopt a ``decaying missing at random'' framework of \citet{zhang2023semi,zhang2023double,testa2025semiparametric}.
+Here, we only require \(\gamma_n(X) > 0\) and allow for \(\gamma_n = \P(\Gamma = 1) = \E\{\gamma_n(X)\} \to 0\) as \(n \to \infty\), thereby accommodating settings where the unlabeled data size vastly exceeds that of the labeled data.

-Given the data heterogeneity, the mean outcomes across different data sources are no longer identical.
-We define
+When labeling depends on covariates, the mean outcomes differ across labeled and unlabeled samples.
+We define the generalizability and transportability targets as

-where \(\theta_g\) represents the mean outcome over the entire population, and \(\theta_t\) denotes the mean outcome for the external sources.
-Without MCAR, it is likely that \(\theta_g \neq \E[Y \mid \Gamma=1] \neq \theta_t\).
-Therefore, the sample mean over the primary source, $\bar Y_1$, is typically a biased estimate for both $\theta_g$ and $\theta_t$.
-As such, the goal shifts from improving efficiency for already consistent estimators based on primary data to correcting the bias caused by data heterogeneity.
-In Section \ref{sec: mar method}, we introduce estimators for \(\theta_g\) and \(\theta_t\) by leveraging external summary statistics, with their theoretical properties detailed in Section \ref{sec: mar theory}.
+where \(\theta_g\) represents the mean outcome over the entire population, and \(\theta_t\) denotes the mean outcome for the unlabeled data.
+Without Assumption~\ref{assumption mcar}, it is likely that \(\theta_g \neq \E(Y \mid \Gamma=1) \neq \theta_t\).
+Therefore, the sample mean over the labeled sample, $\bar Y_1$, is typically a biased estimate for both $\theta_g$ and $\theta_t$.
+The goal therefore shifts from improving efficiency of consistent estimators based on labeled data to correcting the bias induced by covariate-dependent labeling.
+In Section~\ref{sec: mar method}, we introduce estimators for \(\theta_g\) and \(\theta_t\) by leveraging unlabeled summary statistics, with their theoretical properties detailed in Section~\ref{sec: mar theory}.
+Extensions for estimating causal parameters are further discussed in Section~\ref{sec: causal}.